 Although the Social Security disability program does not offer payments for pregnancy, some states do.
-The Social Security professionals at Disability Associates, LLC. discuss everything you need to know.
+The Social Security professionals at Disability Associates, LLC. discuss everything you need to know on maternity and social security.

 It is often assumed that Social Security pays benefits to employees who are temporarily out of work as a result of pregnancy and/or childbirth.
 Social Security has a disability program, however, it is only applied to those who have long-term disabilities.
 The Social Security Administration will pay disability benefits to individuals who are unable to do their jobs, unable to adjust to other work due to impairment and/or have a disability that is expected to last for a year or result in death.